-Note: All coils, including Ac and DC types, can be used interchangeably in the 4000 series valves without changing any other parts.
+Note: All coils, including AC and DC types, can be used interchangeably in the 6001 series without changing any other parts.
+Operational pressures are lower with DC coils.

 Cleaning or Replacement of Internal Parts

 WARNING: Turn off electrical power to the coil and reduce the line pressure to 0 psi before beginning disassembly.